 Disclosure Quantity Units

-Water withdrawal 636,878 Cubic meter
+Water withdrawal 753,154 Cubic meter

-Water consumption 643,277 Cubic meter
+Water consumption 749,379 Cubic meter

-Water recycled and reused 1,674 Cubic meter
+Water recycled and reused 4,692 Cubic meter

 Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach Water consumption within the HI Group occurs at the holding company level and each subsidiary's operations.
 The construction and energy divisions were the major water consumers during the year due to the requirements of the construction projects and power plants.
-Due to the fully online delivery of classes, the consumption of the education division dropped by 86%.
-Overall, water consumption of the Group declined by 17%.